lawrips/marimo/readme.md

 });
 ```

-### <a name="sendingParamsMocha"></a>Sending parameters to tests (Mocha)
+### <a name="sendingParams"></a>Sending parameters to tests
-Sometimes tests will want access to environment variables.
-These can be sent over the WebSocket to be passed to the test at runtime.
+Sometimes tests will require access to environment variables.

+These can be sent over the WebSocket and passed to the test at runtime by sending them in an object called "env".

 Here's an example:

 wscat:
 ```